rmdoprado/aws/README.md

-# Welcome to My AWS Script repository
+# Welcome to my AWS Script repository

 Helping AWS customers to control their environment via Scripts.